Pi-hils/CV/README.md

 **Makers Academy**
 _(June 2020 - September 2020)_

-A 16-week intensive development Bootcamp
+A 16-week intensive Software Enginneering Bootcamp

 - The principles of object-oriented design and test-driven development
 - How to write and maintain clean, reliable code